 Introduction: Why SEO in Canada Requires a Different Strategy

 SEO in Canada is not simply "U.S. SEO, smaller."
 Canadian businesses compete across province-level markets, city-specific intent, and regional demand patterns.
-In 2026, the brands winning organic visibility are not choosing between local SEO and national SEO-they are building an integrated system that captures city-level demand while compounding authority across the country.
+In 2026, the brands winning organic visibility are not choosing between local SEO and national SEO, they are building an integrated system that captures city-level demand while compounding authority across the country.

-This guide outlines a Canada-first approach to dominate local searches and scale nationally through strong site architecture, technical execution, and content strategy-without thin, duplicated location pages.
+This guide outlines a Canada-first approach to dominate local searches and scale nationally through strong site architecture, technical execution, and content strategy, without thin, duplicated location pages.

 What "Local" Means in Modern Search (and Why It Matters)